electric-eloquence/json-eval/README.md

 The recommended syntax for the submitted string is that it be valid JSON5.
-However, this function was expressly created to parse the quoting and special character escaping scheme employed by Pattern Lab for PHP.
+However, this function was expressly created to parse the quoting and special character escaping scheme employed by Pattern Lab PHP.
 When encountering that syntax, it will traverse the submitted string and wrap the keys and values in double-quotes as necessary.

 ### Use